 It is only in Tansa and Melghat where you can find the Forest Owl in Maharastra.
 People have also spotted this beauty in some areas in Gujarat and Madhya Pradesh.

-Some of the birdwatchers have also seen Besra Sparrowhawk and Rosy Minivet in Tansa which are very difficult to be seen.
+Some of the birdwatchers have also seen Besra Sparrowhawk and Rosy Minivet in Tansa, which are very difficult to be seen.
+This is another good place to find Migratory Birds in Mumbai

 This beautiful beach in the Vasai – Virar region can be visited to spot various species of sandpipers and plovers.
 The beach has recently become very popular among the birders since the Eurasian Oystercatcher started gathering here.